-Blandwood’s story begins in 1795, when Charles Bland built a four-room Federal style farm house on a hill in rural Guilford County.
+Blandwood’s story begins in 1795, when Charles Bland built a four-room Federal style farm house on a wooded hill in rural Guilford County.
 It predates the founding of the City of Greensboro in 1808.

 Morehead (1796-1866) first came to Greensboro at age 16 to study under Dr. David Caldwell at the renowned “Log Cabin School.”
 Upon completing his studies with Dr. Caldwell at age 19, he attended the University of North Carolina at Chapel Hill, entering as a junior.
 Upon graduation Morehead read law with Archibald Murphy, a well-regarded North Carolina lawyer.

 At the age of 25, Morehead began his long political career.
 On August 9, 1821, he was elected by the voters of Rockingham County to serve in the NC House of Commons.
 Shortly after, on August 25, Morehead married Ann Eliza Lindsay and moved to her childhood home in Martinville.
 In 1826 he was elected by the voters of Guilford County to the NC House of Commons.
-Eliza Lindsay and John Motley Morehead purchased the Greensborough property known as Blandwood in 1827 from Eliza’s step father, Henry Humphreys.
+Eliza Lindsay and John Motley Morehead purchased the property known as Blandwood in 1827 from Eliza’s step father, Henry Humphreys.

 Morehead was elected to serve consecutive two-year terms as North Carolina’s governor from 1841-1845.
-He supported an ambitious program of internal improvements including a statewide rail and water transportation system, free public schools, more humane treatment of deaf and blind children, prisoners, and the mentally ill.
+As a Whig, he supported an ambitious program of internal improvements including a statewide rail and water transportation system, free public schools, more humane treatment of deaf and blind children, prisoners, and the mentally ill.
 He was criticized by some for supporting suffrage for free men of color, and education and trade among all people of color.
 These policies were progressive for the Old North State, earning him the nickname, “Father of Modern North Carolina.”

 A Center of Influence